jm-1000/Python-PRTG-Custom-Sensor-for-Antminer-and-Iceriver-Monitoring/README.md

    - If any issues arise during execution, the logs provide valuable insights for troubleshooting.

 4. **Test Units**:
-   - The script includes unit tests to verify its functionality.
+   - The script includes test units to verify its functionality.

 5. **Execution of Windows Executable**:
    - This approach allows seamless integration with existing monitoring script.